myang2984-arch/LINKN_docs/terms_of_use_en.md

 ### 5.1 App Ownership
 - All content, functionality, design, code, and intellectual property in the Service are owned by Miya.Yang
-- The "Linkn App" name and logo are our trademarks and may not be used without authorization
+- The "Linkn" name and logo are our trademarks and may not be used without authorization

 ### 5.2 User Content Ownership
-- You retain ownership of all links, tags, and data you add to Linkn App
+- You retain ownership of all links, tags, and data you add to Linkn
 - By using the Service, you grant us a limited license to store, process, and display your content to provide the Service

 ### 5.3 License Restrictions